 Catching the next one at PR time

 Sequential scans on hot paths are one of the easiest database problems to detect statically.
 The check is: for every WHERE clause in the application's SQL, which columns are filtered, and do those columns have indexes on them.
 The answer lives in the same schema the database already exposes.
 A tool running at PR time can read the new DDL in the migration, cross-reference against pg_stats for the target table, and flag a missing index before the migration lands.
 That is what Datapace does here, and the check is deterministic, not probabilistic: either the index exists or it does not.
+Datapace is the context layer and security gateway that lets teams run AI operations on production databases safely, with DBAs in control, because it already knows what's there, what it means, and how it connects.
 The agent can optionally suggest the CREATE INDEX CONCURRENTLY statement to add alongside the migration.

 A useful caveat